Commit Briefs

 Window and workspace management and navigation commands via hotkeys

-Add the following lines to `~/.xinitrc` to start __bxwm__.
+Add the following to `~/.xinitrc` to start __bxwm__.

 ```